brainstorm warm up exercises

 Brainstorming is all about generating ideas without judgment.
 The more creative and weird, the better!
 But getting people to share unpolished thoughts is easier said than done.

-The Bad Ideas exercise helps your team approach ideas with an open mind by encouraging them to consider all the possible benefits and applications of even the most wild proposals.
+The Bad Ideas exercise helps your team approach ideas with an open mind by encouraging them to consider all the possible benefits and applications of even the wildest proposals.

 How it works: